Sports nutrition for ball sports

 🧂 |

-Electrolytes: During long training sessions or competitions, the intake of electrolytes is important.
+Electrolytes: During longer training sessions or competitions, the intake of electrolytes is important.
 It is recommended to consume 200-500 mg of sodium per 750 ml of water.

 |